 AUT's language and culture programmes focus on language in its widest sense.
-Our courses cover the study of languages such as New Zealand Sign Language, Japanese, Mandarin, Spanish, Korean and Samoan, as well as the areas of creative writing, English and its relationship with new media, translation and interpreting, international studies and the importance of intercultural competencies, discourse analysis and language teaching.
+Our courses cover the study of languages such as New Zealand Sign Language, Japanese, Mandarin, Spanish and Korean, as well as the areas of creative writing, English and its relationship with new media, translation and interpreting, international studies and the importance of intercultural competencies, discourse analysis and language teaching.

 Undergraduate study in language and culture will give you a solid grounding in your chosen area.

 You can add a minor in language and culture to your AUT bachelor’s degree.
 You can choose from:

 Postgraduate study in language and culture will build on your knowledge and expertise in your area of interest.

 We believe in high-quality research that has impact, and have world-class researchers and research strengths across the field of language and culture.More about our research

 Immerse yourself in another culture while you study and have the adventure of your life.
 Check out where you can go on exchange – and read some stories from returned AUT students.Exchange for AUT students